dunatron/TheTrader/README.md

   - contains our viewport meta for responsive design
   - uses utf-8 for character encoding
   - loads in our favicon

+## Global/InjectGlobal Css styles

+- font-size is a base 10px on the html tag meaning when we do rem 1.5 it will be 15px i.e a multiple of base 10

 ## Component Tree